LuZhang-lucky/Media_Text_Analysis/README.md

 ## 💡 Author

 **Lu Zhang**
-Ph.D. in Social History, transitioning into Data Science with a focus on text analysis and data visualization.
+Academic background in social history, transitioning into Data Science with a focus on text analysis and data visualization.
 Currently pursuing a Master's in Digital Humanities at Uppsala University, Sweden.